-The Conservation Management Institute provides innovative solutions to multi-disciplinary research questions that affect natural resource management in Virginia, North America, and the World.
+The Conservation Management Institute exists to expand the capacity of our partners to manage natural resources effectively.
+We provide innovative solutions to multi-disciplinary research questions that affect natural resource management in Virginia, North America, and the World.
 Our core belief is that effective natural resource management must be grounded in sound science.

 The organization that is now CMI began as the Multi-state Fish and Wildlife Database project in the late 1980's.
 The primary activity of this group was to assist state fish and wildlife agencies in developing wildlife information databases for desktop computers.